Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

 \subsection{Mix-norms}

-The issue with applying the physically motivated norms presented above is the choice of scale.
-Now we present a mutiscale concept for measure of mixing: we define a measure of mixing, originally introduced by \textcite{Mathew2005}, that does not necessarily require diffusion to measure the amount of homogenization that occurs during the mixing process.
-Recall the advection--diffusion equation

-where $\theta$ is a concentration field in a finite domain $\Omega$, with no-net-flux boundary conditions.
+The issue with applying the above mixing measures has always been the arbitrariness of the choice of scale.
+But recent proposals for multi-scale mixing measures get around this issue, and in this section we discuss a multi-scale mixing measure originally introduced by \textcite{Mathew2005}.
+While the multi-scale measure does not require diffusion to represent the amount of homogenization, it is convenient to begin the discussion by recalling the advection--diffusion equation $ \pd{C}{t} + \bu \cdot \bnabla C = \kappa \nabla^2 C, $ where $C$ is a concentration field in a finite domain $\Omega$, with no-net-flux boundary conditions.
 We assume without loss of generality that

 and define the $L^2$-norm, or variance, as

 The variance evolves according to